Copyright, Newmarket Film Group

 10. Jesus' teachings (most seen in flashback), including those about forgiveness and loving your enemies, and about how no one takes His life from Him, but He’s voluntarily laying it down, how He has power not only to lay it down but to take it up again.

-11. The Resurrection.
-It’s EXTREMELY brief, but it’s there.
-And it even includes the detail of Jesus having “dematerilized” out of the constricting graveclothes and then “rematerialized,” which seems to be the point of the description of the graveclothes in John 20:3-8.
+11. The Resurrection—It’s EXTREMELY brief, but it’s there.
+And it seems to indicate Jesus having “dematerilized” out of the constricting graveclothes and then “rematerialized” (John 20:3-8).

 What we have here is a film taking the position that Jesus WAS exactly Who He said He was.
 Before considering any negatives, we need to step back a moment and appreciate how rare that is!